LAKE MARY, FLA.--(BUSINESS WIRE)--

 Read more about Mitsubishi Power’s decarbonization solutions:

 About Mitsubishi Power Americas, Inc.

-Mitsubishi Power Americas, Inc. (Mitsubishi Power) headquartered in Lake Mary, Florida, employs more than 2,200 power generation, energy storage, and digital solutions experts and professionals.
+Mitsubishi Power Americas, Inc. (Mitsubishi Power) headquartered in Lake Mary, Florida, employs more than 2,300 power generation, energy storage, and digital solutions experts and professionals.
 Our employees are focused on empowering customers to affordably and reliably combat climate change while also advancing human prosperity throughout North, Central, and South America.
 Mitsubishi Power’s power generation solutions include gas, steam, and aero-derivative turbines; power trains and power islands; geothermal systems; PV solar project development; environmental controls; and services.
 Energy storage solutions include green hydrogen, battery energy storage systems, and services.
 Mitsubishi Power also offers intelligent solutions that use artificial intelligence to enable autonomous operation of power plants.
-Mitsubishi Power, Ltd. is a wholly owned subsidiary of Mitsubishi Heavy Industries, Ltd. (MHI).
+Mitsubishi Power is a power solutions brand of Mitsubishi Heavy Industries, Ltd. (MHI).
 Headquartered in Tokyo, Japan, MHI is one of the world’s leading heavy machinery manufacturers with engineering and manufacturing businesses spanning energy, infrastructure, transport, aerospace, and defense.
 For more information, visit the Mitsubishi Power Americas website and follow us on LinkedIn.